moby/moby/docs/sources/reference/commandline/cli.md

     Display a live stream of one or more containers' resource usage statistics

       --help=false       Print usage
+      --no-stream=false  Disable streaming stats and only pull the first result

 Running `docker stats` on multiple containers